 Here is a picture of our digital IO / alarm integration panel that we use for testing at CCTV Camera Pros.
 The magnetic door sensor wired to the alarm input of the IP camera.
 The alarm output of the IP camera is connected to a Geovision GV-relay box which acts as a low voltage relay.
 When the GV-relay receives a signal from the Zavio camera, it closes the circuit (output) that is connected to the strobe light.
 The relay output is wired as NO (normally closed) so that no power is sent to the strobe light until activated.
 When the circuit closes as a result of the alarm, the strobe light receives power and turns on.
 Please note that the digital relay and strobe light has nothing to do with the email alert setup.
 It is ONLY the magnetic door contact that triggers the email alert.
 This will be explained in more detail below.

 Digital IO Setup

-Because we will be using the camera's digital input and digital output ports, we must configure the normal states for each of these ports to work with the email alert that we want triggered.
-If you do not have any experience with electrical circuit concepts, hopefully this summary will help explain.
+Because we will be using the camera's digital input and digital output ports, we must configure the normal states for each of these ports to work with the email alert that we want to be triggered.
+If you do not have any experience with electrical circuit concepts, hopefully, this summary will help explain.